lucaselia10/restaurant-ordering-service/project_documents/design_document.md

 ### 4.2.
 Out of Scope

-- Substations on menu items
+- Substitutions on menu items
 - Creating a user account
 - Delivery service
 - End points for Business integration at physical location